TabulateJarl8/ti842py/README.md

 ----

 ti842py is a TI-BASIC to Python 3 transpiler.
 A transpiler is a piece of software that can convert code from one language to another.
 This program should be able to convert a lot of programs, but if you find something that it can't convert yet, start an issue.
-This transpiler also has the ability to automatically decompile any 8Xp file that you supply as the input file, with the help of my other project [basically-ti-basic](https://github.com/TabulateJarl8/basically-ti-basic).
+This transpiler also has the ability to automatically decompile any 8Xp file that you supply as the input file, with the help of my other project that I contribute to, [basically-ti-basic](https://github.com/TabulateJarl8/basically-ti-basic).
 Note that this software is in beta and may produce inaccurate results.

 # Features